The Univalence Principle: Structure of this work

+In \cref{sec:hcat-egs} we study theories for higher-categorical structures, such as bicategories and double categories.
+This is the place where we first start to see the real advantages of our framework for doing higher category theory in HoTT/UF.
+While the particular case of univalent bicategories have been previously studied by~\cite{DBLP:conf/rta/AhrensFMW19}, our theory provides a general machine for defining these and other higher-categorical structures.

-The structures considered until here are \emph{weak} in the higher-categorical sense.
-In \Cref{sec:strict-egs} we show how to encode \emph{strict} categorical structures; importantly, they are obtained by adding, to the weak theories, additional structure and properties.
+The structures considered until this point are \emph{weak} in the higher-categorical sense.
+In \cref{sec:strict-egs} we show how to encode \emph{strict} categorical structures; importantly, they are obtained by adding, to the weak theories, additional structure and properties.

-In \Cref{sec:graph-egs} we study theories with signatures of height 3 that are not categorical, i.e., of theories of objects and arrows but without composition or identities, such as directed multigraphs and Petri nets.
+In \cref{sec:graph-egs} we study theories with signatures of height 3 that are not categorical, i.e., of theories of objects and arrows but without composition or identities, such as directed multigraphs and Petri nets.
+These are interesting mainly as counterexamples, and to explore the boundaries of the generality of our theory.

-In \Cref{sec:restr-indis-egs} we present theories of ``enhanced'' (higher) categories, that is, categories with additional structure that is not categorical---such as a $\dagger$-structure.
+In \cref{sec:restr-indis-egs} we present theories of ``enhanced'' (higher) categories, that is, categories with additional structure that is not categorical---such as a $\dagger$-structure.
 We show that, in such structures, our notion of indiscernibility coincides with a well-known notion of ``good'' isomorphism.

-In \Cref{sec:unnat} we study theories involving, in particular, object-only functors and unnatural transformations.
+In \cref{sec:unnat} we study theories involving, in particular, object-only functors and unnatural transformations.
 Such structures frequently arise in the study of semantics of programming languages.
 Again, our notion of indiscernibility coincides, for these examples, with well-known notions of ``good'' isomorphisms for these examples.

-In this \lcnamecref{sec:examples}, we often omit the adjective ``diagram''; by ``signatures'' and ``theories'', we always mean diagram signatures and diagram theories, as opposed to the functorial signatures and diagrams of \Cref{sec:ho}.
+Throughout \cref{sec:examples}, we often omit the adjective ``diagram''; by ``signatures'' and ``theories'', we always mean diagram signatures and diagram theories, as opposed to the functorial signatures and diagrams of \cref{sec:ho}.